makandra/katapult/README.md

    generators.
 7) Remove the @no-clobber tag and run the scenario normally to see if it's still green.
 Remember to stop the development server first.

+### Guidelines
+Please respect the following guidelines during development:

+- The application model should be order-agnostic.
+There is a #prepare_render method in `ApplicationModel` for things that need to happen between parsing and rendering the application model.

 ### Debugging
 Add the `@announce-output` tag to `katapult` features in order to have any output